 Gum surgery is performed to graft gum tissue onto areas where the gums suffer from gum disease.
 Gum surgery is also performed to remove excess gum tissue to expose more of the natural tooth surface and improve the smile.
 This treatment may also be needed for other types of restorative treatments.

-A gum graft is a surgical procedure that takes a small piece of your gum tissue from another area of your mouth or from a tissue bank and transplants it in an area where the gum has receded, or pulled back, from the tooth surface.
+A gum graft is a surgical procedure that takes a small piece of the gum tissue from another area of the mouth or tissue bank and transplants it to another area.
+The transplanted gum tissue will replace gum tissue that has receded from the tooth surface.
 In some cases, severe gum recession can cause the lower tooth to become exposed.
 Severe gum disease can cause bacteria and increase the risk of continued disease and tooth loss.
 Gum grafting treatment has both medical and cosmetic benefits.
 Gum grafting can help prevent the progression of gum disease.
 This treatment can also reduce tooth sensitivity and improve the appearance of the smile.

 Candidates for gum surgery may suffer from gum disease.
 Patients may experience symptoms such as tooth pain, gum tenderness, and sensitivity to hot and cold temperatures.
 Other symptoms include loose teeth, longer looking teeth, and an uneven gum line.
 Patients interested in the treatment can visit Dr. Baradaran for a consultation appointment.
 Patients will undergo a gum disease evaluation to identify any signs of gum disease.
 Based on the exam, the dentist will determine if a gum graft treatment is needed.
 Patients may ask any questions or concerns during this consultation appointment.
 Following the consultation, the dentist will create a gun graft treatment plan for the patient based on their needs.